-11. This input rule causes a discrepancy of the timing between inputs for financial variables (results for the year before the previous fiscal year) and inputs for analyst forecasts (forecasts on the results for the previous fiscal year).
+12 This input rule causes a discrepancy of the timing between inputs for financial variables (results for the year before the previous fiscal year) and inputs for analyst forecasts (forecasts on the results for the previous fiscal year).
 Even so, no modification is performed, because the modified results (e.g., correction of forecast values using historical payout ratios) are not critically different from unmodified ones.

-12. The asymptotic normality theorem of the QML estimator is applied to calculate t-values, because we have more than 500 samples.
-Nonetheless, the number of the samples might be too few to ensure accuracy of the approximation values about the true distribution of the QML estimator.
-Other calculation methods such as bootstrap methods may therefore be more appropriate.
+13 The asymptotic normality theorem of the QML estimator is applied to calculate t-values, because we have more than 500 samples.
+Nonetheless, the number of the samples might be too few to ensure standard errors and t-values based on the calculation method for the maximum likelihood estimators.
+These procedures are repeated for all sample periods.